This section described how you can control Mitti with various protocols like NMC, MIDI, OSC or DMX.

 DMX Controls are counting from 1, so for example the first channel is 1.

-Important: All DMX commands are ignored when Mitti is running as a timecode slave, except the Main Fader controls.
+Important: All DMX commands are ignored when Mitti is running as a timecode follower, except the Main Fader controls.
 Mitti requiring ArtNet message to be sent in Broadcast mode.

 Still stuck?
 How can we help?